dustinmschroeder/dustinmschroeder.github.io/index.markdown

 <div style="float: left;margin:0px 15px 0px 0px;"><img src="/images/picture.jpg" /> </div>

 Currently, I am a radar geophysicist and systems engineer with NASA's Jet Propulsion Laboratory at the California Institute of Technology.
+Starting in January 2016, I will be an Assistant Professor in the Gepartment of Geophysics at Stanford University's School of Earth, Energy, and Environmental Sciences.

 My research focuses on subglacial water systems beneath rapidly changing marine ice sheets and the use of ice penetrating radar to study them.

 In general, I am interested in the fundamental problem of observing, understanding, and predicting the interaction of ice and water in the earth system.